12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Dante Harker – instagram.com/danteharker

-We’ve wanted to visit Kashmir for many years, the pictures of the area always look stunning, and as a huge fan of followers, going to see the tulip fields there was an absolute must.
+We’ve wanted to visit Kashmir for many years; the area’s pictures always look stunning, and as a huge fan of flowers, seeing the tulip fields there was an absolute must.

 We stayed in Srinagar, a lovely little city surrounded by stunning scenery, most notably Lake Dal.
-A lot of the accommodation has a Swizz chalet feel to it, and we stayed in the lovely Hotel Mirage.
+Many of the accommodations have a Swiss chalet feel, and we stayed at the lovely Hotel Mirage.

-We talked to a lot of locals who are very keen to see tourists come to the area.
+We spoke with many locals who are very keen to see more tourists come to the area.
 Everyone we talked to assured us that we were perfectly safe, and everyone we met was super nice.
-The area clearly has issues, but where doesn’t these days so I wouldn’t let that put you off – go for the flowers, food, and friendly people.”
+The area clearly has issues, but where doesn’t these days, so I wouldn’t let that put you off – go for the flowers, food, and friendly people.”

 Many Western media depict Kashmir as “the most dangerous place on Earth”, because of the high degree of militarization involving two nuclear superpowers (India and China)